What is Alia?

 How does it work?

-- Clients (people who pay a house cleaner to clean their home) make contributions to an Alia account, usually at $5 per cleaning.
+Clients (people who pay someone to clean their home) make contributions to an Alia account, usually at $5 per cleaning.

-- Cleaners use the funds contributed from all of their customers to purchase benefits.
+Cleaners use the contributions from all of their clients to purchase benefits.
 Currently the following benefits are available:

 What is the problem?